meitrix8208/gh-runner/README.md

 # GitHub Actions Runner

-This image is an extension of [myoung34/docker-github-actions-runner] that:
+This image is an extension of [myoung34/docker-github-actions-runner] and [ixc/github-actions-runner-docker] that:

 - Supports scaling via [docker compose up --scale SERVICE=NUM] or the [compose file v2 scale] option.